 Create a subtle lip using a liner and lipstick in nude shades.
 The idea is to create a light lip colour and then finish with a gloss.

-You can grab yourself a pack of decorative butterflies, like these ones, in any colour you like.
+You can grab yourself a pack of decorative butterflies, in any colour you like.
 If you’re feeling crafty, add glitter to the butterflies to really turn up the pretty in this look.

 Glue your butterflies onto hairpins (wait for it to dry completely!) and fix them in the crown area of your hair.
 You can take this look to the next level by sticking butterflies on your cheeks or near the outer corner of your eyes using a skin-safe glue.